 With that in mind, this is a Friday-Sunday plan for a long weekend in Sedona, but you can modify it to just be Saturday and Sunday if needed.

 You’ll need a car for your trip as this is a smaller city and relying on Ubers or the public bus just isn’t a smart idea.
-I recommend booking your car from rentalcars.com!
+I recommend booking your car from rentalcars.com or through your credit card company with ponts.
 We use this site to rent cars all over the country.

 Upon arrival, check-in to your hotel!
 We stayed at the Amara and it’s honestly one of my most favorite hotels we have ever stayed in (and we’ve traveled all over the world!)
 It’s totally the best of the Sedona resorts.
 What makes the Amara stand out is their stunning courtyard which backs right up to a red rock formation.